crazcalm/Blog/content/post/laziness_saves_christmas.md

 2. True or False
 3. Fill in the blank

-#### So, the question is "How do you write questions that satisfy these 3 forms?
-(ABCD, True of False, Fill in the blank)"?
+#### So, how do you write questions that satisfy these 3 forms?
+(ABCD, True of False, Fill in the blank)?

 Short answer: You don't.
 That sounds hard.
 Lazy me does not like hard.
 Plus, this does not have to be perfect.
-If I write a quiz app that only uses one form, it's STILL A QUIZ APPLICATION!
-Now lets pick which form to use.
+If I write a quiz application that only uses one form, it's STILL A QUIZ APPLICATION!
+Now lets pick one of these forms to start on.

 ummm.....
 ABCD

 #### Okay, new question.
-"How do you write questions that satisfy a ABCD form?"
+How do you write questions that satisfy a ABCD form?

-That's easy: You have one question with 4 possible answers!
+Lazy me knows this!
+You have one question with 4 possible answers!

     type Question struct {
       Question string